Announcement Date: Wednesday, August 13, 2014

 NC State’s Office of Research, Innovation, and Economic Development (ORIED), in partnership with the Kenan Institute for Engineering, Technology and Science (KIETS), established the Strategic Research Initiatives Program (SRI) in 2010 to augment and replace the multi-disciplinary component of the Faculty Research and Professional Development (FRPD) program.
 The individual faculty component of the FRPD program remained unchanged.

 The SRI program was renamed Research and Innovation Seed Funding (RISF) program later in the year to reflect the program’s goals.

 The overarching goal of the RISF program is to assist NC State researchers in developing innovative interdisciplinary programs that have strong potential for significant future support from government agencies, corporations, industrial consortia or foundations.
 Encouraged are projects that align with NC State’s strategic research areas of health and well-being, energy and environment, safety and security, and/or advanced materials and advanced manufacturing.
 Proposals should be of high risk/high gain and describe how the project will initiate new areas of research or enhance existing areas at NC State.

 Proposals must emphasize and promote interdisciplinary research across multiple colleges and develop research initiatives with high potential for significant extramural funding.
 Be as specific as possible, including agency names, programs, dates and potential amounts.

-Proposals which seek funds to enhance scholarship or faculty professional development are not eligible for this program.
-See Internal Funding Programs for opportunities that address these topics.
+Proposals that seek funds to enhance scholarship or faculty professional development are not eligible for this program.
+Please see Internal Funding Programs for opportunities that address these topics.

 Project activities may include, but are not limited to:

 - Workshops on emerging multidisciplinary research areas;

 - Support of a high-level seminar series to promote networking to form an innovation program;

 - Development of concepts and white papers for large-scale centers, institutes or cluster hires;